MTHFR gene testing Adelaide for genetic methylation support and C677T A1298C variants

 The Functional Medicine Perspective: Beyond the SNP

-A common limitation of genetic testing is focusing on the variant alone rather than its functional impact.
-Not everyone with an MTHFR variant requires methylated nutrients, and excessive methyl donor intake may provoke symptoms such as agitation or anxiety in susceptible individuals (4,14).
+Genetic testing for MTHFR variants alone may be insufficient without assessing the functional impact on methylation biomarkers.
+Not everyone with an MTHFR variant requires methylated nutrients, and excessive methyl donor intake may provoke symptoms such as agitation or anxiety in susceptible individuals, as noted by Bailey et al. in the Proceedings of the National Academy of Sciences (4,14).

 As part of a functional medicine assessment in Adelaide, MTHFR genetics are interpreted alongside:

-• Homocysteine and vitamin B12 status to determine whether a metabolic bottleneck is present.
+Homocysteine and vitamin B12 status Determine whether a metabolic bottleneck is present in the methionine cycle Guides decision on methylated B12 (methylcobalamin) and folate supplementation

-• Environmental exposure, including intake of synthetic folic acid from fortified foods, which may be less efficiently processed in individuals with reduced MTHFR activity (3,15).
+Environmental exposure assessment Evaluates intake of synthetic folic acid from fortified foods (mandatory in Australia since 2009) Synthetic folic acid may be less efficiently processed in individuals with reduced MTHFR activity (3,15)

 Frequently Asked Questions